Crawlerop/lpads/README.md

 It only override the ad if the resulting event function is NOT null.

+## Geocoder-specific features
+Nominatim only: ability to parse location insertion template embedded on locational ads, enabled by appending parsetemplate=true to the navigation bar.

 ## Tracking
 the example LPAds doesn't use any cookies that was passed into the Maps' LPAds requests, so no personalized ads will appear in this app.